 Background: A contributory factor for WRMD in sedentary jobs is the continuous activation of involved motors units at low intensity thresholds for prolonged duration, without allowing for muscle recovery from metabolic overload, resulting into cellular death, necrosis, and pain.
 4 Sustained postures and repetitive movements have been identified as primary risk factors for Cumulative Trauma Disorders (CTD), resulting in conditions like carpal tunnel syndrome, thoracic outlet syndrome, back pain, tendonitis, etc., in those who work on VDT.1,7,8,15,17 Bergqvist et al found that those who use VDT for > 20 hours/week are at risk for WRMD related to UE, compared to those who do not use VDT, with risk factors identified as, use of corrective lenses, stress reactions, absence of rest breaks, presence of repetitive movements and lack of proper posture (e.g. absence of forearm support).
 11 Psychosocial workplace risk factors identified are poor work organization, lack of mental rest, increased anxiety/ workload/ time pressure and decreased social support.
 15,17 Employees’ perception of comfort, exertion, work load , and factors like job dissatisfaction, have been found to play a great role in WRMD development.1,4,7

 This stresses that workplace interventions should target the following parameters - physical/ ergonomic, psychosocial, work organization, and should involve both the employees and the Management.
-1,2 A workplace intervention should aim towards improving health (comfort and safety), productivity and overall QOL of the workers.2,3 In VDTHealth, the term ‘office workers’ refers to those, who spend majority of their work time (>80%) with VDT for job duties.
+1,2 A workplace intervention should aim towards improving health (comfort and safety), productivity and overall QOL of the workers.2,3 In VDTHealth, the term ‘office workers’ refers to those who spend the majority of their work time (>80%) with VDT for job duties.
 3 Ergonomics refers to the relation between the worker, his work style/pattern, his job duties and his interaction with the workplace environment.2 Lastly, the term ‘safety’ refers to the prevention of risk factors (primary prevention (PP)), ‘comfort’ refers to a decrease in the severity of existing symptoms (secondary prevention (SP)), and ‘productivity’ refers to how efficiently the job duties are accomplished.
 2,3

 Various interventions have been found to improve safety, comfort, productivity, and QOL in VDT users.
 Physical activity (PA) has been found to be beneficial, in both PP and SP of VDT related WRMD.4,7, 8,16 PA of as less as 5 min, in form of light resistance training significantly decreases symptoms associated with WRMD in office workers.
 4 At 12-month follow up of a study with PA as intervention, an improvement was noted in physical well being, self confidence and mood in the office workers.
-4 PA, in form of Tai Chi, has been found to increase musculoskeletal fitness and psychological well being, when used in office workers.
+4 PA, in form of Tai Chi, has also been found to increase musculoskeletal fitness and psychological well being, when used in office workers.
 16

 Ergonomic counseling with workplace intervention (change of workplace equipment) has widely been used and associated with improvement in comfort and productivity in WRMD due to VDT.
 1-3,6,10,13,21 However, a review by Driessen et al12, pointed out that physical ergonomic intervention (e.g. adding new workplace equipment) and organizational ergonomic intervention (e.g. making system level changes like change in job rotations) were not effective in decreasing prevalence and incidence of low back pain (LBP) and neck pain or in decreasing the intensity of LBP.12 Alternatively, mixed reviews are present about the effectiveness of ergonomic education and counseling in improving ‘comfort’ (PP), in those having WRMD from VDT use.
 3,12